 “The NHL is the place to play … I guess I can admit that now,” said Chipperfield.

-Head coach Glen Sather, now the president of the New York Rangers, saw a team that was eager to show what it could do.
+Head coach Glen Sather, now the senior advisor and alternate governor of the New York Rangers, saw a team that was eager to show what it could do.

 “All these guys are trying to prove they are good hockey players.
 They want to show these guys in the NHL that they’re good hockey players,” Sather told Jones.